 The reasons why bare rooted plants are so cost effective:

 It is important to note that there is a failure rate attached to bare root hedging plants - 10% for most species and slightly higher for Beech (Fagus sylvatica) and Purple Beech (Fagus sylvatica Purpurea).
 However, we find that when planted with Rootgrow all plants establish better, with a low failure rate.
 Please see our range of Hedge Planting Essentials for full details.

 Because bare root plants are so economical we recommend taking advantage of this by planting in a double staggered row (the best way to grow a dense, bushy hedge).
 Another good idea is to buy slightly more than you need and plant them in a different patch to let them grow.
 If you find that any of the plants in your hedge fail or you have any bare patches, you can add some of your spares and they will be the same height and thickness - "Here's some I planted earlier!"

-As this root type is only available when the plants are completely dormant, from November to March/April, they can only be delivered and planted during this period (Exact dates of the season depend on the weather each year).
+As this root type is only available when the plants are completely dormant, from November to late April/early May, they can only be delivered and planted during this period (exact dates of the season depend on the weather each year).
+There are some bare root hedging species however that are still available in mid/late May through the use of cold storage (see our blog on cold storage for more information).
 Precedence is given to pre-orders so if you need your plants at the beginning of the planting season we strongly recommend pre-ordering.
 We begin taking pre-orders for bare roots from mid-summer.
 Although we highly recommend planting bare roots as soon as they are delivered (as long as the soil is not frozen or waterlogged) they can be kept for a a week or two if the following steps are carried out.

 Best4hedging have a large range of hedge plants available in bare root form and we also stock ready made packs of mixed native bare root hedging.
 These packs provide a ready made selection of complimentary plants for informal, natural garden hedging.